Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Proposed Deep JSCC-Based Solution

 To reinforce system's security against adversaries, we take one further step within the training process of legitimate nodes.
 We perform \emph{adversarial likelihood compensation} (ALC), which has been shown to be more effective in confusing an adversary than the data-dependent one-hot encoding approach \cite{AE-Deniz}.
-The main idea behind the ALC is that we want to make the estimated likelihood of adversaries imitate a uniform distribution $\bar{p}_L = [\frac{1}{L},\cdots,\frac{1}{L}]^{\sf T}$.
-By doing so, {Alice and Bob try to jointly maximize the uncertainty of adversarial predictions by maximizing the similarity (i.e., minimizing the CE) between the adversarial likelihood and the uniform distribution $\bar{p}_L$,} instead of minimizing the likelihood corresponding to the correct prediction ${{\bm \varepsilon}_s}_i$.
+The main idea behind ALC is that we want to make the estimated likelihood of adversaries imitate a uniform distribution $\bar{p}_L = [\frac{1}{L},\cdots,\frac{1}{L}]^{\sf T}$.
+By doing so, {Alice and Bob try to jointly maximize the uncertainty of adversarial predictions by maximizing the similarity (minimizing the cross-entropy) between the adversarial likelihood and the uniform distribution $\bar{p}_L$,} instead of minimizing the likelihood corresponding to the correct prediction ${{\bm \varepsilon}_s}_i$.
 Hence, a revised objective function for Alice-Bob pair is formulated as

 \item[(ii)] Each step of the joint training for $\cal A$-to-$\cal B$ autoencoder $(\Omega_{\cal A},\Omega_{\cal B})$ is followed by a training step for the adversarial DNNs.
-Eavesdroppers seek to minimize the CE between their estimated likelihood $q_{\Theta_{E,i}}({s_i|z_i})$ and the one-hot encoded vector ${{\bm \varepsilon}_s}_i$ corresponding to $S_i$.
+Eavesdroppers seek to minimize the cross-entropy between their estimated likelihood $q_{\Theta_{E,i}}({s_i|z_i})$ and the one-hot vector ${{\bm \varepsilon}_s}_i$ corresponding to $S_i$.
 That is, we have the following loss function for training the adversarial networks.

 \end{itemize} Note that all the adversarial networks can be trained in parallel.
 The distortion measure we consider for our legitimate loss function $ \mathcal{L}_{\cal AB}$ is a mixture of the average MSE, denoted by ${\Delta}^{\sf{MSE}}$, and SSIM, ${\Delta}^{\sf{SSIM}}$, between the input image $\bm u$ and the recovered pixels $\hat{\bm u}$ at the output of Bobs' DNN.
 Therefore, we assume $d(\cdot,\cdot)$ to be measured as follows